Canada's Telus says wants in on 'Internet of things' growth

 Canadian spending on Internet-enabled services could top C$21 billion ($18.35 billion) a year by 2018, according to technology research group IDC Corp, up from C$5.6 billion in 2013.

-Telus said it will work with global technology companies such as Accenture Plc, IBM Corp, Cisco Systems Inc and Intel Corp.
+Telus said it will work with global technology companies such as Accenture Plc (ACN.N), IBM Corp (IBM.N), Cisco Systems Inc (CSCO.O) and Intel Corp (INTC.O).
 On Tuesday, Intel unveiled a platform to help companies create Internet-connected smart products using its chips, security and software.